kvxmmu/OpenGrok/README.md

 **OpenSource** dedicated ngrok analog.
 **FreeGrok** is designed to be faster than any other project like it.

+# Features

+- ZSTD packets compression
+- Client/server windows compatibility

 # TODO

 - Timeout handling

    For example, when a client sends an incomplete packet, FreeGrok will wait for it forever, ofc if packet is special crafted to fill your RAM with trash, use FreeGrok only when you sure that this will not happen.

-   maybe tomorrow i'll fix it
+This is not dangerous, but I'll try to fix it, maybe tomorrow.
 - Whitelists/blacklists
 - Database based blacklists/whitelists
-- Implement functionality [x]
-- ZStandard packets compression [x]
-- Streamer bufferization [x]
 - p2p mode
-- move client to another repo

 # Dependencies

-- Compiler that supports C++11
+- Compiler that supports C++17
 - CMake
 - Epoll or IOCP

-- Berkley sockets
-- libconfig++
+WARNING: precompiled windows dll library is only available on x64 arch, otherwise crosscompile libzstd by yourself

 # question/answer

-- How i can contact with the developer?
+- How can I contact with the developer?

-    [here](https://t.me/kvxmmu), my native language is **Russian**, but you can contact with me using **English**
+    [here](https://t.me/kvxmmu) my native language is **Russian**, but you can contact with me using **English**

 - Why should i use **FreeGrok** instead of for example **hamachi** or **Radmin**?